-As runners and spectators plan to travel to Portsmouth for the Great South Run on Sunday 21 October, Portsmouth City Council urges those taking part in the event to plan their journey and allow plenty of time.
+As runners and spectators plan to travel to Portsmouth for the Great South Run on Sunday 20 October we are asking people taking part in the event to plan their journey and allow plenty of time.

 The event, which starts and ends on Clarence Esplanade in Southsea, attracts tens of thousands of visitors to the city.
-Event organisers recommend runners should aim to arrive in the city by 8am to allow time to get to the start, and we are encouraging event goers to travel by public transport to help keep the city moving over what is expected to be a very busy day.
+Event organisers recommend that runners arrive in the city by 8am to allow time to get to the start.
+Please travel by public transport to help keep the city moving over what is expected to be a very busy day.